Work in Canada

 If a Canadian could be hired and paid to do what you are doing, you are likely entering the labour market and need a work permit.
 If you are carrying out limited international business activities for a foreign employer, you are likely a business visitor.
 A useful guide is the foreign employer income test: when your pay and employer stay outside Canada, the business-visitor side is in play.
 The details decide it.

 Beyond business visitors, the work permit exemptions in Canada (set out at section R186 of the regulations) list several roles where no work permit is required, each with its own conditions.
+These are the main jobs that don't need a work permit, though each category is narrower than its label suggests.
 Common examples include:

 Examples of work-permit-exempt activities (IRCC, 2026).
 Each has detailed conditions, confirm yours.